 - My inverter beeped, and an orange light was blinking

-You may hear your charge controller beep, and see an orange light blinking if you check quickly.
+You may hear your inverter beep, and see an orange light blinking if you check quickly.

 - My inverter fan turns on all the time